MarekBykowski/yocto-ci-manifest/README.md

 ## Run `Yocto-CI` `testimage` tests

-**Producing Yocto artifacts (steps above) is a one-shot action.** No need to re-produce them unless the source code there gets changed and you want to pull the changes in.
+Producing Yocto artifacts (steps above) is a one-shot action for running `testimage` tests.
+By saying that I mean there is no need to re-generate the images for running, even adding and running `testimage` tests unless the source code gets changed there and you want to pull the changes in.
-For running the `testimage` tests all you need to do is possibly write new tests and and run the commands from only this chapter.

 Each time you log out/in to `GNR` you have to switch to the `poky` and source for the machine you are interested in